-The company has both funded and unfunded noncontributory defined benefit pension plans covering employees in the U.S. and non-U.S. countries.
+The company has both funded and unfunded noncontributory defined benefit pension plans covering a majority of the U.S. employees and employees in a number of other countries.
 The principal U.S. pension plan is the largest pension plan held by Corteva.
-Effective January 1, 2007, most new hires were no longer eligible to participate in the U.S. defined benefit pension plans.
-On November 30, 2018, the company froze the pay and service amounts used to calculate the pension benefits for active employees who participate in the pension plan.
-As a result, no participants are currently accruing additional benefits in the pension plan.
+Effective January 1, 2007, a majority of new hires are not eligible to participate in the U.S. defined benefit pension plans.
+The company froze the pay and service amounts used to calculate the pension benefits for active employees who participate in these plans on November 30, 2018, resulting in the participants no longer accruing additional benefits.